 - If your carpets or area rugs have high edges that you could trip over, think about replacing them with a thinner rug.

-- Wipe up spills and liquids right away.
+- Avoid slippery, wet floors.
+Wipe up spills and liquids right away.

-- Remove small area rugs, stools, clothes, shoes, and clutter from walkways through your bedroom.
+- Remove small area rugs, stools, clothes, shoes, and clutter from walkways in your bedroom.

-- If you use extension cords, use electric tape to secure them along the edge of the floor.
+- If you use extension cords, use electrical tape to secure them along the edge of the floor.